pavel-surinin/declarativejs/README.md

 ```

 #### filter to be unique
 it works on primitives and objects as well.
 This function comparing references and content.
+To compare object `JSON.stringify` is used.
+So if some heavy objectsmust be compared, this function can be very expensive.

 ```javascript
 import { toBe } from 'declarative-js'